smhurf/lewagon_challenges/05-Production/05-Deploy-to-Production-day2/03-Use-Your-Model/README.md

 Use and evaluate your model

-## First locally

-First complete `predict_local.py` file to evaluate the model locally
-Here you can use the model.joblib that you stored from exercice 1

-## Then using AI platform python api
+## Get Predictions from gcp python api

 Now complete `predict.py` file to obtain online predictions from google:
+- implement get_test_data() and preprocess() functions
+        => Beware to use the same preprocess function as the on you used for training
+- implement `convert_to_json_instances()` function to pass json arguments to json api

-Here some help on the predict_json function
+- Here some help on the predict_json function:

 ```python
 import googleapiclient.discovery